zeying99/tp/docs/UserGuide.md

 Format: find `[n/KEYWORD]​` `[t/KEYWORD]​` `[p/KEYWORD]​`

+* All `find` operations are done on the original flashcards list which contains all flashcards.
 * The search is case-insensitive. e.g `sort` will match `Sort`
 * The order of the keywords does not matter. e.g. `runtime sort` will match `sort runtime`
 * Names, tags or priorities will be searched according to input prefixes.